Washington

 If I lease my land, what are the chances a project will be successful?

-This of course is the million dollar question when landowners are considering leasing their land for solar.
+This, of course, is the million dollar question when landowners are considering leasing their land for solar.
 Many Pennsylvania landowners carry scar tissue from the oil and gas mineral rights which were acquired by speculators – and nothing ever came of it except a cloud on title leading to challenges with property transfers.
-The Solar industry has been slowly gaining ground and while there may not be many projects installed at this time, there is a lot of momentum with key legislation in the works which could overnight greenlight a wave of new projects.
+The solar industry has been slowly gaining ground and while there may not be many projects installed at this time, there is a lot of momentum with key legislation in the works which could overnight greenlight a wave of new projects.

 What legislation?
 What is driving this new solar development?